tulip-control/gr1c/doc/verification.md

 Because we want to verify that the strategy realizes the specification, we generate a [never claim](http://spinroot.com/spin/Man/never.html) from the negation of the formula that we just located in `trivaut.pml`.
 Continuing our example, we use the routine available by the `-f` switch of Spin.
+Note that there are other tools capable of generating a never-claim from an LTL formula, e.g., [LTL2BA](http://www.lsv.ens-cachan.fr/~gastin/ltl2ba/).
 Placing the formula found into <code>spin -f '!(...)'</code>, we have

     $ spin -f '!((X envinit && [] (!checketrans || envtrans) && []<> envgoal0000) -> (X sysinit && [] (!checkstrans || systrans) && []<> sysgoal0000 && []<> sysgoal0001 && [] !pmlfault))' >> trivaut.pml